 David and I decided to take methylenedioxy methamphetamine, or ecstasy, because we had friends in the medical world that could procure pure MDMA (I would have preferred psilocybin, but couldn’t find any).
 Ecstasy opens the floodgates of dopamine, serotonin, and oxytocin in the brain, giving its user a rush of feel-good hormones.
 The user feels joyful, connected, and empathic.
 On MDMA, your brain is more flexible and creative than normal because it allows neuronal connections that are usually dormant to fire.
 This so-called unconstrained consciousness makes it easier to come to realizations we normally wouldn’t see and easily brings to mind new ways of thinking about our existence.

 Since we were in search of a spiritual awakening, we decided we would ingest less than a raver, but a little more than a microdose.
-We came home one Friday night, changed into sweatpants, swallowed a half pill of MDMA, and watched the sun set as we waited for it to kick in.
+We came home one Friday night, changed into sweatpants, swallowed a quarter pill of MDMA, and watched the sun set as we waited for it to kick in.

 I started petting my cat Merlin, who purred and looked over her shoulder at me.
 I stared into her eyes, my consciousness sliding sideways.
 I felt an intense love for her and could feel her returning this love.
 Her fur was incredibly soft, as if I had never truly petted a cat before.
 I smiled up at my husband and felt an even more intense rush of compassion and marrow-deep understanding.
 My sense of connection was incredibly profound; I wondered how much of my life I had wasted not telling people what they meant to me.
 My frequency felt elevated; I could feel each individual atom dancing under my skin, as if my physical form was no longer constrained by the limits of space or time.